lightPlugins/Vaulty/README.md

 Vaulty also comes with a MultiCurrency interface, which allows other plugins to inquire about specific currencies and modify their values.
 However, a condition for this is an economy plugin that supports both Vaulty and multi-currency functionality.
+This is also provided in the `VaultyEconomy` Object.

 ```java
 //  Check if the target economy plugin supports multi-currency functionality